Fall, Spring, Academic Year

 • The UK has a temperate climate, influenced by the ocean that surrounds it.
 It is never too hot in the summer nor too cold in the winter.
 Rain is common most of the year.
 Make sure to take plenty of warm clothes and waterproof shoes.

 Students are housed in university residence hall (most providing cafeterias and meal plans) or in apartments in the city (self-catering).
-Click here for a map of housing locations.
-The Accommodation Services office offers a complete range of housing options.
+Take a look at the Accommodation Services office for information about the complete range of housing options.

 Pollock Hall Room